 Thirty Emergency Water packets: Look for U.S. Coast Guard-approved pouches that are portioned to ration fresh drinking water servings to two per person per day.
 Check labels to assure that each lot has been lab-tested for sterility before packaging, is individually marked with the month and year of manufacture, and will not be affected by heat, cold, or shock.

-A Life Raft First Aid Kit: Think compact (so it can easily fit in your ditch bag), and make sure the kit follows U.S. Coast Guard specs.
+A Life Raft First Aid Kit: Think compact (so it can easily fit in your ditch bag), and make sure the kit meets or exceeds U.S. Coast Guard specifications.
 Unit packages should be individually heat-sealed and double-packed in water-tight, zip-lock bags for reclosure.
-Check labels to assure that these zip-lock bags have been tested by the Underwriters laboratory for weathering and water tightness under adverse salt water conditions.
+Check labels to assure that these zip-lock bags have been tested by the Underwriters laboratory for weathering and water tightness under adverse saltwater conditions.